Annual Health and Safety Report 2020/21

-This video covers the key messages from this year’s AHSR.
+This video presents the key messages from this year’s AHSR.

-The Annual Health and Safety Report 2019/20 combines the latest information on health and safety performance, operational learning, and risk reduction initiatives.
-It takes into account reports to the Confidential Incident Reporting & Analysis Service (CIRAS).
-It also gives an overview of progress in implementing the strategy in Leading Health and Safety on Britain’s Railway (LHSBR).
+The Annual Health and Safety Report (AHSR) 2020/21 combines the latest information on health and safety performance, operational learning, and risk reduction initiatives.
+It gives an overview of the progress in implementing the Leading Health and Safety on Britain’s Railway (LHSBR) strategy.
+It also considers reports to the Confidential Incident Reporting & Analysis Service (CIRAS).
 We identify where things have gone well and some areas of concern.

-- Twelve reports structured around the LHSBR priority risk areas:
+- Eleven reports structured around the LHSBR priority risk areas:

 - Workforce health and wellbeing

 - Station operations